SixdegreeLab/MasteringChainAnalytics/en/ch12/ch12-nft-analysis.md

 ## Common table Description

-- Original base table: located in `Raw`-->`transactions` and `logs`tables;
+- Original base table: located in `Raw`-->`transactions` and `logs` tables;
-- Specific project table: located in `Decoded Projects`->Search the name of the specific project table, and the name of the trading platform;
+- Specific project table: located in `Decoded Projects->Search`, enter the name of the specific project table and the name of the trading platform;
 - Aggregate table:
-  - Spells-->erc721: Record all transfer records of erc721
+  - Spells-->erc721: record all `transfers` of erc721
-  - Spells-->nft: It contains information about trades, mints, transfers, fees, and burns, and the most important of these is the trades table, which aggregates all the trade data from the major exchanges.
+  - Spells-->nft: this contains information about trades, mints, transfers, fees, and burns; the most important of these is the trades table, which aggregates all of the trade data from the major exchanges.

 ![](img/dune-nft-related.png)